yuriblaise/android-emulator-container-scripts/README.md

-    'timeout':  10, # timeout time in minutes (optional), 'poll_rate': 3 # how often to check the disk for new files in seconds (optional), 'num_output_files': 2 # number of output files to find before moving on to the next benchmark (optional) }
+    'timeout':  10, # timeout time in minutes (optional), 'poll_rate': 3 # how often to check the disk for new files in seconds (optional), 'num_output_files': 2 # number of output files to find before moving on to the next benchmark (optional)
+    filetype: '.csv' # filetype to search for, accepts regex as well. (optional) }
 ```